junwan-park/plateDetectionYolo3/README.md

 ```
 python train.py -a train.txt -c class.txt -o yourOutputname.h5 -s existedWeightyouwantoload.h5
 ```
-train.txt is the text file which have paths of image file and the point of bounding boxes class.txt is the file which contains classes you want If you want to train with existed weights, you must use same class.txt when you use before for training
+train.txt is the text file which have paths of image file and the point of bounding boxes. class.txt is the file which contains classes you want.
+If you want to train with existed weights, you must use same class.txt when you use before for training.

 ### 2) Test the model on image
 Run YOLO detection.